helinhl/helinhl.github.io/_pages/about.md

 <h4><b>News</b></h4>

+- [12/2022] Our paper entitled "WiseCam: Wisely Tuning Wireless Pan-Tilt Cameras for Cost-Effective Moving Object Tracking" has been accepted by [INFOCOM'23](https://infocom2023.ieee-infocom.org/).
 - [10/2022] Our paper entitled "EvoIoT: An Evolutionary IoT and Non-IoT Classification Model in Open Environments" will appear in [Computer Networks](https://www.sciencedirect.com/journal/computer-networks/special-issue/10L873D2V05).
 - [08/2022] Our paper entitled "SAV6: A Novel Inter-AS Source Address Validation Protocol for IPv6 Internet" will appear in [IEEE Network](https://ieeexplore.ieee.org/document/9895378).
 - [08/2022] Our paper entitled "What Causes Delay Asymmetry: A Large-scale One-way Delay Measurement and Empirical Study" has been accepted by [GLOBECOM'22](https://globecom2022.ieee-globecom.org/).
 Congrats to Yaozhong!